moq-wg/CAT-4-MOQT/draft-law-moq-cat4moqt.md

 This draft uses a single token format, namely the Common Access Token (CAT) {{CAT}}.
 The token is supplied as a byte array.
 When it must be cast to a string for inclusion in a URL, it is Base64 encoded {{BASE64}}.

+To provide control over the MOQT actions, this draft defines a new CBOR Web Token (CWT) Claim called "moqt".
+Use of the moqt claim is optional for clients.
+Support for processing the moqt claim is mandatory for relays.

+## moqt claim

+The "moqt" claim is defined by the following CDDL:

+$$Claims-Set-Claims //= (moqt-label => moqt-value)
+moqt-label = XXX TODO - how do we register this? moqt-value = [ + moqt-object ]
+...
+TODO - need CDDL valid definition.
+The moqt token needs to encode multiple instances of 4 actions, currently
+* 0 - ANNOUNCE
+* 1 - SUBSCRIBE_ANNOUNCES
+* 2 - PUBLISH
+* 3 - FETCH

+For each action, we need to communicate the permission
+* 0 - Blocked (default)
+* 1 - Allowed
+* 2 - Allowed with an exact match
+* 3 - Allowed with a prefix match

+For permissions options 2 & 3, we also need to specify the prefix as a byte string.
+The default for all actions is "0 - Blocked" and this does not need to be communicated in the token.
+As soon as a token is provided, all actions are explicitly blocked unless enabled.

+* Prefix - byte string

+Specifying a permission type of 2 or 3 and then not supplying a byte string, or supplying a 0 length byte string is equivalent to Blocking that action.

+Text examples of permissions to help with CDDL construction

+Example: Allow with an exact match "example.com/bob" Permits
+ - example.com/bob
+Prohibits
+ - example.com
+ - example.com/bob/123
+ - example.com/alice
+ - example.com/bob/logs
+ - alternate/example.com/bob
+ - 12345

+Example: Allow with a Positive prefix "match example.com/bob" Permits
+ - example.com/bob
+ - example.com/bob/123
+ - example.com/bob/logs
+Prohibits
+ - example.com
+ - example.com/alice
+ - alternate/example.com/bob
+ - 12345

+Multiple actions may be communicated within the same token, with different permissions.
+The order in which Action/Permission tuples are declared and evaluated is unimportant.
+The evaluation stops after the first Permitted result is discovered.

+Example of evaluating multiple actions in the same token:
+1. PUBLISH (Allow with a prefix match) example.com/bob
+2. PUBLISH (Allow with an exact match) example.com/logs/12345/bob

+Evaluating "example.com/bob/123" would succeed on test [1] and [2] would never be evaluated Evaluating "example.com/logs/12345/bob" would fail on test [1] but then succeed on test [2].
+Evaluating "example.com" would fail on test [1] and on test [2].

 # Authenticating the connection